Technology

 No one likes paying more than they need to.
 So to save you money we've trawled through all the available broadband packages around to find the best cheap broadband deals on offer.

 The three broadband deals highlighted below are the cheapest available if you want the most common type of package – that is a standard speed one (up to 17Mbps) in which you also pay line rental to the same provider.
-All the packages mentioned include unlimited downloads.

 Cheap broadband deals

-SSE's deal is straightforward - you don't have to pay all your line rental up-front or pay a fee to be sent your router; instead you simply pay a fixed £19.50 per month for the 18-months of the contract.
-Broken down this works out as £12 for line rental, £6 for broadband and £1.50 for a calling allowance.

-In return you get unlimited downloads plus free evening and weekend landline calls.
+After you've paid the £35 activation fee, this Plusnet deal serves up unlimited usage and speeds of up to 17Mbps.
+You'll effectively be paying £15.43 a month if you opt for the 18-month option, which comes with UK-based support and online parental control for blocking access to certain websites.

-SSE broadband review – see how SSE did in our latest customer satisfaction survey
+Plusnet broadband review – see how Plusnet did in our latest customer satisfaction survey

 EE Broadband review – see how EE did in our latest customer satisfaction survey